vsajip/peewee-extra-fields/README.md

 `PositiveBigIntegerField` accepts positive integers from `0` to `9_223_372_036_854_775_807` according to [the Standard SQL Oficial Specs](https://www.postgresql.org/docs/current/static/datatype-numeric.html).

+The smaller integer field type you can use, the faster performance, by definition.

 **Arguments:** None (should take the same `*args` and `**kwargs` as `IntegerField`)

 **Keyword Arguments:** None (should take the same `*args` and `**kwargs` as `IntegerField`).